 Strict chemical controls

-each and every container
+Controls applied to each and every container

-Furthermore, in response to the revision of laws and regulations, Advantest built and executed a system for risk management of chemical substances which had become a requirement as of June 2016.
+Furthermore, in response to the revision of laws and regulations, Advantest built and executed a system for the risk management of chemical substances which had become a requirement as of June 2016.

 We implement training in chemical substance handling for Advantest Group employees, ensuring that employees understand how to handle particular types of chemical substances and are aware of the key points to note regarding their use.
 Management procedures are simplified for chemical substances that are less hazardous, and autonomous management is implemented with respect to commercially-available sprays, adhesives, etc.